michaeldavie/env_canada/README.md

 ## Weather

-`ECData` provides current conditions and forecast.
+`ECWeather` provides current conditions and forecast.
 It automatically determines which weather station to use based on latitude/longitude provided.
 It is also possible to specify a specific station code of the form `AB/s0000123` based on those listed in [this CSV file](http://dd.weatheroffice.ec.gc.ca/citypage_weather/docs/site_list_towns_en.csv).
 For example:

 ```
-from env_canada import ECData
+from env_canada import ECWeather

-ec_en = ECData(coordinates=(lat, long))
+ec_en = ECWeather(coordinates=(lat, long))
-ec_fr = ECData(station_id='ON/s0000430', language='french')
+ec_fr = ECWeather(station_id='ON/s0000430', language='french')

 # current conditions
 ec_en.conditions